olivercalder/WordHelp/README.md

 The program first splits the word into its individual characters and then sorts them, thus generating an alphabetized list of characters.
 Any word which undergoes the same sorting process will have an identical list of characters.

+The program then loads a dictionary HashSet built by Loader from a text file containing a list of 'valid' words.
+- _Sample dictionaries can be found in the Dictionaries folder_

-Thus, the program goes through every word in the dictionary, sorts its characters, and, if it matches the given word, adds it (as it originally was) to the `HashSet` of valid anagrams.
+Each of these words is then split into characters by the same process as the input word, its characters are sorted, and, if it matches the characters of the given word, it is added (as it originally was) to the `HashSet` of valid anagrams.

 ## Wildcard